meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 (A human body has 15 trillion human cells, and inside the gastrointestinal tract, 150 trillion non-human cells.
 It&rsquo;s not some minor thing.)

 Organic foods aren&rsquo;t pesticide-free &#x2013; they just use other kinds of pesticides, that are perhaps less effective per deciliter but then greater quantities are used.
-I heard about one farmer kid saying, &ldquo;I love organic &#x2013; I get to spray it twice as much&rdquo;.
+I heard about one farmer kid saying, &ldquo;I love organic &#x2013; I get to spray it twice as much&rdquo;, which paints a nice picture.

 While organic isn&rsquo;t pesticide-free, it tends to be safer(?) to eat.
 I guess.
 But it likely depends on the exact brand.

-There are two ways to avoid pesticides &#x2013; either grow it yourself or purchase food that didn&rsquo;t need pesticide: animals.
+There seem to me two ways to avoid pesticides &#x2013; either grow the food yourself or purchase food that didn&rsquo;t need pesticide: animals.
 Of course, that supposes they&rsquo;re not fed farmed food, just grass, and I don&rsquo;t know if pesticide is used on that grass.
 Anyway, I believe pesticide tends to do its damage and leave, it doesn&rsquo;t stick around in the flesh.
 I should look into this more.

 <a id="orge6c2abd"></a>